StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 ### Here `HAOER`

-There are a number of "here" briefs and phrases, but the ones below do not currently exist.
+There are a number of "here" briefs and phrases in the default dictionary, but not the ones below!

 "HAOERZ": "here has",
 "HAOERL": "here will",
 "HAO\*ERL": "here'll",
 "HAOERLD": "here would",
 "HAO\*ERD": "here'd",

 ### Somebody `SPH-B`
 There are numerous entries/options for the word "somebody."
 I prefer `SPH-B` as the brief for the left-hand phrase starter brief (or as I tend to call it, the "root" brief).
 All of these are new entries, some bump against orthography, but the orthographic strokes are generally nonsensicle words.
 If you really want to write "somebodieds" you can still stroke it using orthographic norms (`SPH-B/-D/-S` or `SPH-BD/-S`)